Academic Support

 The University Libraries provide in person and virtual services including research assistance, book borrowing, course reserves, and spaces for group and individual study.
 Other services located in the University Libraries include the Writing Center, the Digital Media Suite, and the REACH Computer Resources Center for peer tutoring and academic coaching.

-The Libraries’ virtual and print collections are extensive and are selected to support the university's academic programs.
-In addition to print books and journals, the collections include e-books, e-journals, streaming media and digital collections that include student publications and scholarship such as theses and dissertations.
+The Libraries’ digital and print collections are extensive and are selected to support the university's academic programs.
+In addition to print books and journals, the collections include extensive digital resources such as e-books, e-journals, streaming media and digital collections that include student publications and scholarship such as theses and dissertations, and open educational resources.
 Interlibrary loan services provide access to research materials not owned by the University Libraries.

 More information about library facilities, services and materials can be found at the University Libraries website.